SamSam9090/syrianarchive-http/Pages/tools_methods/methodology/index.md

 ## C. In-depth verification methodology

 In some cases, the Syrian Archive is able to conduct in-depth online open source investigations.
 Videos and other open source materials shared online are used in order to understand the incident and verify the veracity of claims made about incidents.
-Time and capacity limitations means not all incidents are able to be analysed in-depth, however by developing a replicable workflow it is hoped that others can assist in these efforts of investigate other incidents using similar methods.
+Time and capacity limitations means not all incidents are able to be analysed in-depth, however by developing a replicable workflow it is hoped that others can assist in these efforts to investigate other incidents using similar methods.

-\\ Put in some in-depth verification methodology here

 [1]: /assets/workflow.png